Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_actions.rst

 form_request method
 ###################

 PrimAITE actions need to have a `form_request` method, which can be passed to the `RequestManager` for processing.
 This allows the custom action to be actioned within the simulation environment.
+Further information and an example of this can be seen in :ref:`custom_actions`.